 The RFP 43 and RFP 48 automatically enables pre-authentication for WPA-Enterprise enabled WLANs.
-The RFP 42 does not support this feature.

 2.7.2 CHANNEL CONFIGURATION FEEDBACK FOR HT40 AND TX POWER

 The HT40 channel configuration in 802.11n enabled networks may not always become active because of other access points that use channels that would overlap.
 In this case, the RFP 43 and RFP 48 fall back to HT20.